SrilalS/Laravel-Jet-Fuel/README.md

 It keeps to the bare bones for functions and best suited for skipping the setup part of Laravel and Vue projects.

+For years, I have been using Laravel and Vue for my university projects and I have decided to make a template for myself and others to use.

+## Features

+-   ✅ Latest Framework Versions
+-   ✅ Support for Vue 3
+-   ✅ Vuetify 3 For Faster UI Development
+-   ✅ JWT Authentication Pre-Setup
+-   ✅ Pinia For State Management
+-   ✅ For Routing, VueRouter Pre-Setup
+-   ✅ Both Vite and Mix Build Options

 ## Vite vs Mix
 Vite offers a faster development experience than Mix and is now the default